cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 <PanelListItem number="1">

-If you get something like:
+You may encounter an error such as:

 ```txt
 Error: error during handshake: error on replay: validator set is nil in genesis and still empty after InitChain
 ```

-Or other errors, you may want to do a state reset on all nodes:
+If encountering this or other errors, you may want to do a state reset on all nodes:

 ```sh
 $ echo -e node-carol'\n'sentry-alice'\n'sentry-bob'\n'val-alice'\n'val-bob \